-the 2019/2020 financial year saw a decline in the collection rate in comparison to the previous three (3) years, mostly driven by the global pandemic that saw economical instability ensue.
+the 2019/2020 financial year saw a decline in the collection rate in comparison to the previous three (3) years.

 The following is the snapshot of the municipality's revenue collection/performance in the past 5 years.

 Billing vs Collection Report